 Cranberries look innocent enough with that beautiful red-burgundy color, but inside they’re tart enough to make you pucker.
 So if you eat one, make sure you’re next to someone you don’t mind making that face to.
 But if you add a little sugar, they turn out to be quite delicious.
 You get a sweet and tart thing going on that tastes pretty good.

 Although cranberries fall on the spectrum of healthy foods, I’d be lying if I said these muffins are healthy.
 In fact, it really pisses me off when a writer has a “healthy” or “good for you” recipe on their website, only to find that there is only one healthy ingredient followed by a list of bad stuff.
 Fake news!
 You just can’t believe anything anymore.
 Well, here on the genetic chef, I tell it like it is.

-Let’s just say these muffins are better for you because you made them and not some place where you don’t know what the heck they put in the batter.
+Let’s just say these muffins are better for you because you made them.
 There’s no fake stuff.
 You have cream, oil, milk, eggs, flavoring, and some dry ingredients to hold it all together.
 There’s nothing artificial, so in that way they are “good for you”.

 This is basically my blueberry muffin recipe but substituted with cranberries.
 Pretty sneaky huh?
 I figure why mess with perfection.

 This uses the muffin method which means that dry ingredients are all whisked together in one bowl, and wet ingredients mixed in.
 Measure all your wet ingredients in a measuring cup and pour it in.
 You don’t need a mixer my friends, just a fork, spoon, or spatula and some arm strength.

 to give a little pop

 put it in the oven

 with a little bit of lovin’